Top Chef VIP: Development

 On May 12, 2022, it was announced that Telemundo had ordered Top Chef VIP.
 On September 24, 2022, host Carmen Villalobos announced that the series was renewed for a second season.
 The second season premiered on April 25, 2023.
 On July 18, 2023, Telemundo renewed the series for a third season.
 The third season premiered on May 21, 2024.
 On May 8, 2025, Telemundo renewed the series for a fourth season.
 The fourth season premiered on July 22, 2025.
 On October 6, 2025, Telemundo renewed the series for a fifth season.
+The fifth season is premiered on August 11, 2026.

 Casting

 On July 20, 2022, Carmen Villalobos was announced as host of the show.
 That same day, Antonio de Livier, Adria Marina Montaño and Juan Manuel Barrientos were announced as judges.
 On April 15, 2024, it was announced that Montaño and Barrientos would not be returning for the third season.
 They were replaced by Belén Alonso and Inés Páez Nin.
 On July 15, 2025, it was announced that Alonso would not return for the fourth season and was replaced by Betty Vázquez.